UnSmartest/GraphTheory_Group5_FinalProject/README.md

 ## K3,3 and K5 Graph
 <img width="1095" height="493" alt="image" src="https://github.com/user-attachments/assets/8b6fc8db-5de6-4c80-a76e-bdb0733a6c2e" />

+# Suggestion from Pak Ilham
+1. During the FP Presentation, he'll ask you to explain how NetworkX is used
+2. Try to code the visualization
+3. Then show which edge overlaps
+4. **IF SUPER POSSIBLE**, suggest corrections to the graph (as in add nodes and where)(plus points)

 ## Some Test Case

 **Test 1 to check whether EulerInequality() works**